A sneak peek at London 2012

 Our predictions: China and Canada will duel it out for first and second place on the men and womens' sides.
 Trampoline athletes from other nation's will have a difficult time medaling over the performances of those two countries.

+Last time: This individual sport comprised of almost a mile swim, 25 mile bikeride and lastly a 6.2 mile run is the the true test of the fittest athlete.
+In the men's race German Jan Frodeno beat Canadian Simon Whitfield by mere seconds.
 Athletes to watch: American triathlete Hunter Kemper almost missed out on London this year after shattering his elbow in 2011 in a triathlon he was running.
 Having already placed first in the World Championship series, British Helen Jenkins has a good chance of finishing on top of the women's side.

 Our predictions: The Americans probably won't receive top honors though its hard not to root for someone like Kemper who triumphed against the odds.
 Depending on the tide of the water and the weather, these races could be up for grabs by nearly any team.